 The Petro-HRA method has been developed in an R&D project called “Analysis of human actions as barriers in major accidents in the petroleum industry, applicability of human reliability analysis methods”, Project no. 220824/E30.
 The sponsors were the Research Council of Norway and Statoil Petroleum AS, and DNV-GL has provided resources as an industrial partner.
-The method has been developed in a joint effort by: the Institute for Energy Technology (IFE, project owner), the Norwegian University of Science and Technology (NTNU), DNV-GL, SINTEF Technology and Society, the Idaho National Laboratory and Statoil.
+The method has been developed in a joint effort by: the Institute for Energy Technology (IFE, project owner), the Norwegian University of Science and Technology (NTNU), DNV-GL, SINTEF Technology and Society, the Idaho National Laboratory, and Statoil.

 A main goal for the Petro-HRA project was to adapt the SPAR-H method to make it more suitable for the oil and gas industry.
 Petro-HRA is a method for qualitative and quantitative assessment of human reliability in the petroleum industry.
-The method allows systematic identification, modelling and assessment of tasks that affect major accident risk.
+The method allows systematic identification, modelling, and assessment of tasks that affect major accident risk.
 The method is mainly intended for use within a QRA framework, but may also be used as a stand-alone analysis, e.g. to support a Human Factors engineering analysis.
 The Petro-HRA method includes context-specific guidance on qualitative data collection and analysis and quantitative analysis, as well as integration in QRA.

-The Petro-HRA method comprises seven steps, covering both the qualitative and quantitative analysis requirements for a complete HRA method:
+The Petro-HRA method comprises seven steps, covering both the qualitative and quantitative analysis requirements for a complete HRA method.

 - Scenario definition: defines the scope and boundaries of the analysis and shapes the subsequent qualitative and quantitative analyses.
 This step includes reviewing the QRA model to understand the context of the HRA within the overall risk assessment and system for managing safety barriers.

-- Qualitative data collection: collection of specific and focused data from site visits, interviews and discussions with operators and documentation reviews, to enable a detailed task description, which includes information about factors that may (positively or negatively) affect human performance and the outcome of the scenario.
+- Qualitative data collection: collection of specific and focused data from site visits, interviews, and discussions with operators and documentation reviews, to enable a detailed task description, which includes information about factors that may (positively or negatively) affect human performance and the outcome of the scenario.

-- Human error identification: identification potential errors associated with task steps in the scenario, and description of the likely consequences of each error, recovery opportunities, and the performance shaping factors (PSFs) that may have an impact on error probability.
+- Human error identification: identification of potential errors associated with task steps in the scenario, and description of the likely consequences of each error, recovery opportunities, and the performance shaping factors (PSFs) that may have an impact on error probability.